SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).

-A variety of data frames and data movies are synthesized and simulate experiments.

-A participant algorithm estimates emitter locations from a data frame or data movie and generates a SOLN image consists of the estimated emitter locations.

-The algorithm developer submits the estimated SONL image.

-The quality of a submitted SOLN image is evaluated by the metric of root mean square minimum distance (RMSMD) by comparison with the truth emitter locations.

-The RMSMD and rank of a participant algorithm are listed in the leaderborads.

-The performance and rank are benchmarked by the information-achieving unbiased Gaussian (IAUG) estimator that achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.

 # Leaderboards
 The leaderboards will be updated after a submission.